 Trump’s Tariff Threats

-On Monday, Trump announced plans to impose a 25% tariff on imports from Canada and Mexico unless both countries take stronger action against illegal immigration and drug trafficking.
+On Monday, Trump announced plans to impose a 25% tariff on imports from Canada and Mexico unless both countries take more decisive action against illegal immigration and drug trafficking.

-“On January 20th, as one of my many first Executive Orders, I will sign all necessary documents to charge Mexico and Canada a 25% Tariff on ALL products coming into the United States, and its ridiculous Open Borders,” Trump said in a statement.
-He vowed the tariffs would remain in place until the influx of illegal drugs, particularly fentanyl, and undocumented immigrants ceases.
+“On January 20th, as one of my many first Executive Orders, I will sign all necessary documents to charge Mexico and Canada a 25% Tariff on ALL products coming into the United States and its ridiculous Open Borders,” Trump said in a statement.
+He vowed the tariffs would remain in place until the influx of illegal drugs, particularly fentanyl, and undocumented immigrants cease.

 Trudeau Responds

-Following Trump’s remarks, Trudeau spoke with him by phone, describing the conversation as “a good call.”
+Following Trump’s remarks, Trudeau spoke with him by phone and described the conversation as “a good call.”

-On Wednesday, Trudeau convened a meeting with the premiers of Canada’s 10 provinces to discuss strategies for dealing with U.S. relations in light of Trump’s threats.
+On Wednesday, Trudeau convened a meeting with the premiers of Canada’s ten provinces to discuss strategies for dealing with U.S. relations in light of Trump’s threats.

 Broader Trade Strategy